euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Functions and Cloud Source.md

 - Functions can be triggered asynchronously and are called **Background Functions**
 	- Synchronous functions are called **HTTP Functions**
 		- Timeout default is 60 seconds
+- When using node.js code the function must be exported in a module
+- Only package.json file is needed to install dependencies

 ## Creating functions
 - Write function